 - Teamwork: Collaborate and be a good team player.

-Tech companies and professionals need to act in compliance as their actions have a broader impact on the world today.
+Tech companies and professionals need to act in compliance as their actions have a broader impact on today’s world.
 While exciting and potentially groundbreaking, their work can have severe effects on society.
 It’s crucial that these organizations and business professionals continuously reflect on the ethical values above to ensure the public good’s consistent support.

 The Netflix documentary “The Social Dilemma” by Jeff Orlowski discusses privacy & ethics as it pertains to the internet; the Social Dilemma team spotlights the glaringly unethical algorithms these big tech giants use to side-step respect for your privacy and to exploit the masses.
 To those organizations, social addiction and limited privacy are tools for financial gain, not issues subject to human ethics.

 Respecting a person’s privacy includes an acknowledgment of a person’s right to freedom and recognizing an individual as an autonomous human being.
 The entire computing profession benefits when the ethical decision-making process is accountable to and transparent to all stakeholders.

 Here are a few ethical principles to help guide instructors, students, influencers, and anyone who uses the internet in a way that impacts others.
 These principles, which concern all people’s quality of life, affirm an obligation of computing professionals, both individually and collectively, to use their skills to benefit society.

 How to Build Better Internet Ethics